 The box was the engraved wooden one I had seen here before.
-The table lighter in the shape of the fat Buddha was also there.
-I opened the box and offered it to her, she took out a cigarette, and I gave her a light with the smiling philospher.
+The table lighter in the shape of the fat Buddha was there also.
+I opened the box and offered it to her, she took out a cigarette, and I gave her a light with the smiling philosopher.

 “Won’t you have one, Arnold?” she said, in a soft voice.

 I think I actually sighed, because I really did want one.
-But I had gotten this far today without one, I had gone through so much, somehow I felt like holding out, whether any of this was real or not.
-I have to say I think the spiked highball was a factor in my being able to abstain.
+But I had gotten this far today without one, I had gone through so much, somehow I felt like holding out, whether any of this was real or not, so I told her no thanks.
+I have to say I think the laudanum-spiked highball was a factor in my being able to abstain.